prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ## Initialize SDK

+{% capture warning_note %}
+All integration examples for Android are written on `Kotlin`.

+The corresponding Java code you can find in the[Demo Java](https://github.com/prebid/prebid-mobile-android/tree/master/Example/PrebidDemoJava) application

+  {% endcapture %}
+{% include /alerts/alert_warning.html content=warning_note %}

 Once you have a [Prebid Server]((/prebid-mobile/prebid-mobile-getting-started.html)), you will add 'account' info to the Prebid Mobile.
 Forexample, if you're using the AppNexus Prebid Server:

 ```